-Clue Chase is unique in that we take a highly collaborative, iterative approach to our designs.
+As one of the premiere escape room games in NYC, Clue Chase is unique in that we take a highly collaborative, iterative approach to our designs.
 Rooms and puzzles are adjusted on the fly based on customer feedback and employee experience.
 Everyone wears the hats of puzzle designer, set decorator and maintenance from time to time.
 Our sets are primarily built by a very talented man who worked on the sets of Boardwalk Empire with HBO, among many other credits.
-Our puzzles are largely designed by our founder, our creative director, and our lab techs (the little underlings you see scampering about in labcoats).
-All of our rooms are unique to us, you will not find these rooms anywhere else in the world.
+Our puzzles are largely designed by our founder, our creative director, and our lab techs (the little underlings you see scampering about in lab coats).
+All our rooms are unique to us, you will not find these rooms anywhere else in the world.

 None of our games are designed to scare you with sudden motion or sounds.
 Some themes, such as the Egyptian Tomb, may be unsettling to younger players – but even that room is very well lit so it’s unlikely.

 Yep!
-We have some of the largest escape rooms in NYC, and you’re never truly locked in.
+We have some of the largest escape room games in NYC, and you’re never truly locked in.

 Nope!
-None of our rooms require any strength, and in fact, you should never apply strength or force to puzzles or items in our rooms.
+None of our escape room games require any strength, and in fact, you should never apply strength or force to puzzles or items in our rooms.
 Our rooms are designed so that anyone, from the height of a child on up, can get to everything they’ll need to access in order to complete the game.

 All sales are final.
 (Not even if your cat has managed to steal and drive off in your car.
 Although, we will be very impressed with your cat.
 Can we have your cat?
 For science?)